25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Car Rental

 From what I have understood, your credit card insurance is not valid when you rent a car in Mexico.
 Please check well before renting.
 More on Driving in Mexico in this post.
-I use discover car rentals to check the different prices from different companies.
+I use Discover Cars platform to check the different prices from different companies.

-Please note though, that if you wish to purchase the full insurance it’s more convenient if you do it directly with the car rental company instead of a third party.
+Please note, though, that if you wish to purchase the full insurance, it’s more convenient to purchase it directly from the car rental company rather than through a third party.

 WHAT TO PACK FOR TRAVELING IN BAJA CALIFORNIA